Prajwal2930/SOC-30-Days/Day-10.md

 ---

 ## 🎯 **Objective**
-The objective of this lab is to help students analyze **TLS (Transport Layer Security)** traffic using **Wireshark**.
-Students will explore how TLS secures data over the network, understand handshake messages, and identify metadata like server names and certificate details.
+The objective of this lab is to help to analyze **TLS (Transport Layer Security)** traffic using **Wireshark**.
+We will explore how TLS secures data over the network, understand handshake messages, and identify metadata like server names and certificate details.

 ---